 This type of captcha is quite similar to the previous one.
 The users are asked to move or match items to one another, which can cause difficulties for bots.
 Sweet captcha is an effective tool to determine an identity, yet may disrupt user experiences since it might take time to complete the challenge.

 As there are a growing number of smart devices equipping fingerprint sensors, this feature comes in very useful to confirm a unique identity.
 Biometrics is not yet an actual captcha but it has built a basic foundation to get complete security from captcha.

-In the future, websites will be more likely to apply this type of captcha, and you just need to use your fingerprints instead of filling your user name and password.
+In the future, websites will be more likely to apply this type of captcha, and you just need to use your fingerprints instead of filling in your user name and password.

 Captchas Still Have Some Drawbacks

 Though using the captcha to block bots is an ideal option, you should be aware of its downside.
 The disadvantages of captcha include: